selcukgural/sguard/README.md

 ## Performance and AOT/Trimming Notes
 - Reflection and Expression.Compile are used in some NullOrEmpty scenarios (e.g., expression-based selection).
 - Recommend testing with trimming/AOT if your application uses NativeAOT or aggressive linkers.
-- If needed, mark dynamic parts with suitable attributes or document APIs as “not AOT-safe”.
+- If needed, mark dynamic parts with suitable attributes or document APIs as “**not AOT-safe.**”

 Performance tips:
 - Prefer collections with Count/Length for O(1) checks.